YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLDBSEQNOMATCH, Journal file ffff has beginning region sequence number jjjj but database dddd has region sequence number ssss

-MUPIP Error: MUPIP JOURNAL ROLLBACK FORWARD has found that journal file ffff has beginning region sequence number jjjj, but the corresponding database file dddd has region sequence number ssss.
-This condition may arise due to missing or incorrect journal files, for example due to a -NOCHAIN specification.
+MUPIP Error: MUPIP JOURNAL ROLLBACK FORWARD has found that journal file ffff has a beginning region sequence number jjjj, but the corresponding database file dddd has a region sequence number ssss.
+This condition may arise due to missing or incorrect journal files, for example, due to a -NOCHAIN specification.

 Action: Use "*" and/or do not use -NOCHAIN to specify the list of journal files.
 If you are specifying an explicit list of journal file names, verify that you are specifying the exact set of needed journal file names.